Pursue advanced research and leadership skills for use in cross-cultural work and ministry.

 All students must present an acceptable dissertation, have satisfactorily passed their qualifying exam and completed all required course work with a minimum 3.3 GPA to qualify for graduation.
 Students must meet with their department advisor and contact Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in Admissions, Registration & Graduation Requirements section).

-CSICS Ph.D. students taking coursework at Biola's CSICS extension centers must take at least 50% (24 units) of the coursework at Biola's main campus.
+CSICS Ph.D. students taking coursework at Biola's CSICS extension centers must take at least 50% (24 credits) of the coursework at Biola's main campus.

 *Data on 12 of 12 grads since 2009